-The social worker running the meeting gave us a 3 hour overview of what the process entails and it seems not very likely that you would necessarily get to adopt the first child that comes to your home.
-They do try to place the children with extended family first.
-She explained the steps to getting the parent(s) back on track and all they have to do to become and maintain a level she referred to as “minimally adequate.”
-That term just blows my mind but for people that are either addicted to drugs and/or alcohol, have low to no job skills, no real parenting skills or even basic life skills there is much training and support provided to them to get them to that level of “minimally adequate” so that they can take care of their own children.
-My heart was breaking for these people and their “broken children” as she called them.
-Regardless of whatever external situations occurred, at the core as a parent you love your child.
-The extended family members that may step up to take in these kids would have to meet the “minimally adequate” level as well and may also have to go through the foster care training, background checks and get a physical, too to be sure they are up for the job.
+The social worker explained the steps to getting the foster child’s parent(s) back on track and what they have to do to become and maintain a level she referred to as “minimally adequate.”
+That term just blows my mind, but for people who are either addicted to drugs and/or alcohol, have low to no job skills, no real parenting skills or even basic life skills, there is much training and support provided to them to get them to that level of “minimally adequate” so that they can take care of their own children.
+The extended family members that may step up to take in these kids would have to meet the “minimally adequate” level as well and may also have to go through the foster-care training and get a physical, too, to be sure they are up for the job.
+Then, of course, there are the background checks out of the hiring process.
+This step is followed to the letter.

-The social worker made it clear that the gift of love you receive from these children that you are helping is so much greater than the love you are giving to them.
-If and when their parents are successfully rehabilitated and the family is reunified, the gift to that child of being able to live with us and loved on and nurtured by all of us will last with him/her forever.
-She said, “Yes, your heart will break when they leave you if they are able to be reunified with their family and if it doesn’t, then you didn’t let yourself love them enough.”
+The social worker made it clear that the gift of love a foster parent receives from these “broken children” is so much greater than the love foster parents give them.
+If and when their parents are successfully rehabilitated and the family is reunited, the gift to that child of being able to live with a nurturing foster family where they were loved on will last with that child forever.

 Melissa, first of all, I admire your family’s choice to foster a child.
 Right now, a close family member is experiencing something similar (she needed to take custody of her grandchildren for a number of reasons).
 While she is experiencing some challenging moments being their guardian (and boy does she love them), one comment she made really resonated with me.
 She said, “As much as they need discipline, they really just need to be loved.”